Updated May 2018

 If you have a glass bottle of some sort or something needing protection, stuff your socks with it as a protective layer.
 Then for another protective layer, place it inside a shoe your packing.

 Shove your underwear, bras, and socks in shoes to save space.

 As long as it is empty, you can bring a water bottle or pouch through airport security.
-Save money your whole trip by refilling it everywhere you go.
+Save money your whole trip by refilling a reusable collapsible water bottle everywhere you go.
 We like the collapsible ones so we can pack them in our bags if need be.

 Bring Earplugs on Every Trip

-Do you have any other travel tips?
+Do you have any other travel tips for packing light?
 Leave them in the comments below.